JPMorgan Income ETF

 JPIE

-JPIE is an actively managed exchange-traded fund investing in preferred and income-producing securities.
+JPIE is an actively managed exchange-traded fund that owns preferred stock and other income-producing securities.

-It is designed to provide investors with a high level of current income and capital preservation by employing a selective, risk-conscious strategy.
+It seeks to provide investors with a high level of current income and capital appreciation.

 Investment Opinion: Should I buy JPIE Today?